WAbby404/WAbby404/README.md

 ## Hey, I'm Abby Waddell 👋
-I am a Frontend developer who develops using React, JavaScript, TypeScript, Cypress and Tailwind Recently I've been practicing with new technologies and libraries.
+I am a Frontend developer who develops using React, JavaScript, TypeScript, Cypress and Tailwind.
+Recently I've been practicing with new technologies and libraries.
 Some of those include: SASS, React Router, MUI, Firebase, Github Actions and the list goes on...
 (Projects have more details)

 ### Get In Touch 📞